 - Opportunities: At Lockheed Martin, we are committed to providing veterans with business and training opportunities when they no longer wear the uniform.
 Discover some of the programs Lockheed Martin has to offer to veteran owned firms:

 - Webinars, Training & Events Dedicated to Veteran-Owned Businesses: Lockheed Martin offers webinars and chat sessions throughout the year targeted for Veteran and Service Disabled Veteran Small Businesses.
 In addition, Lockheed Martin hosts and sponsors various training sessions for veteran firms.
-Sign up to request notification of upcoming events and activities.
+Submit information online for consideration of invitation when these targeted events are held.

 - Join the Lockheed Martin Employee Discount Program: Lockheed Martin has expanded its Employee Discount Program to include a section dedicated to discounts from veteran-owned businesses.
 There is no fee to participate.
 Read more.

 - Veteran Institute of Procurement (VIP) Training: Lockheed Martin is a proud sponsor of The Veteran Institute for Procurement (VIP), the first-ever program to train veteran small business owners to succeed in the federal contracting market.
 Lockheed Martin employee John Zuccaro helped found this program which Lockheed Martin continues to advocate and support the program.